Folklore: The Long Pond Studio Sessions: Production

 Folklore: The Long Pond Studio Sessions is a hybrid between a documentary and a concert film.
 It marked the first time Swift, Dessner and Antonoff had assembled together in person after several months of COVID-19 quarantining.
 Due to the pandemic, they were filmed not by a film crew, but instead by six Panasonic Lumix S1H mirrorless cameras with Leica lenses embedded in the studio, along with one Arri Alexa LF with an Angénieux 24-290 lens on an Agito Trax modular dolly system with more than 30 feet of curved track that occasionally scans the recording session from the background.
 A drone camera was also used to capture aerial shots of the studio and the surrounding forested estate.
 Justin Vernon appeared via video stream from Eau Claire, Wisconsin, to perform "Exile" with Swift.

-The film is characterized by a casual, small-scale production, and a softly lit, cottagecore aesthetic.
+The film is characterized by a casual, small-scale production and a softly lit, cottagecore aesthetic.
 Apart from a few videos of Swift at her home studio, the film was entirely recorded at Long Pond Studios in New York's Hudson Valley—one of the places where Folklore was engineered.
-The studio, which is located near Dessner's residence and was originally a barn, had been converted into a wooden cabin situated in a waterfront estate besides an elongated pond and surrounded by chairs, string lights and fire pits.
-The studio is an open room with a church-high ceiling, tall windows, and a woodland view, set up with a variety of Dessner's music instruments.
-The ambience outside the studio consists of sounds of birds, insects, frogs or the trees swaying in the wind.
+The studio, which is located near Dessner's residence and was originally a barn, had been converted into a wooden cabin situated in a waterfront estate beside an elongated pond and surrounded by chairs, string lights, and fire pits.
+The studio is an open room with a church-high ceiling, tall windows, and a woodland view, set up with a variety of Dessner's musical instruments.
+The ambience outside the studio consists of sounds of birds, insects, frogs, or the trees swaying in the wind.
 In the film, Swift performed seated on a couch in an oversized plaid shirt-dress, singing directly into a microphone, with Antonoff and Dessner playing instruments and an engineer in the back of the room.
-The instruments used in the film include a variety of guitars, keyboards, a Fender bass, a piano, a drum machine and a snare.
+The instruments used in the film include a variety of guitars, keyboards, a Fender bass, a piano, a drum machine, and a snare.